We are keen to extend mini-pupillage opportunities to the widest range of applicants who may be considering a career at the bar.

 We offered work experience to 4 applicants in 2023 through the 10,000 Black Interns initiative.

-We pride ourselves on being a welcoming, sociable and supportive team of barristers and staff members and want all of our mini-pupils to feel welcome in Chambers, to have the opportunity to discuss life at the bar and speak freely with those who supervise them during the week.
-We will work with any successful applicants for mini-pupillage requiring additional support to ensure they can fully access the opportunities that mini-pupillage offers.
+Chambers pride itself on being a friendly and supportive team of barristers and staff members.
+We want all our mini-pupils to feel welcome to have the opportunity to discuss life at the bar and to speak freely with those who supervise them during the week.
+We will work with any successful applicants for mini-pupillage requiring additional support to ensure they can take full advantage of the opportunities that mini-pupillage offers.

 When attending mini-pupillage, on each day of the course, mini–pupils are offered the opportunity to attend court hearings, arbitration appointments and client conferences, or to work on legal research in Chambers.